cben/model-view-self-modify/README.md

 which adds ceremony & cognitive load.

-The "internal DSL" alternative is (1) define supported actions as regular Model → Model functions (2) chain them using regular function call syntax.
+The architecture I propose here is an "internal DSL" alternative.
+Supported actions are written as regular Model → Model functions; you chain them using regular function call syntax.

 ## Why (persistence): User's work deserves being 1st-class